bestinslot-xyz/brc20-proposals/001-6-byte-namespace/index.md

 }
 ```

-The `salt` field is a hex string (Can only contain 0-9 and A-F) that is used to create a unique hash for the ticker.
+The `salt` field is a hex string (Can only contain 0-9 and A-F/a-f) that is used to create a unique hash for the ticker.
 The `hash` field in the pre-deploy inscription must match the double SHA256 of the ticker concatenated with the salt.

 For the pre-deployer with pkscript `"5120fcdc5a7bd66b4d3a8c91f1a1cf94ad7d561f3a304bf18faf5678b1ee47e783b7"`, the ticker `ticker` (`"7469636b6572"`), and the salt `salt` (`"73616c74"`) would result in the following hash: